 TGaz Editor modify P19L13-15 (9.3.1.19) as follows:

-The Sounding Dialog Token Number field in the Sounding Dialog Token field contains a value in the range of 0 to 31; the MSB (B7) of the Sounding Dialog Token Number field is reserved.
-This field is selected by an ISTA in VHTz mode and TBD in HEz mode to identify the NGP NDP Announcement frame.
+The Sounding Dialog Token Number field in the Sounding Dialog Token (SDT) field contains a value in the range of 0 to 31; the MSB (B7 of the SDT field) of the Sounding Dialog Token Number field is reserved.
+This field is selected by an ISTA in VHTz mode and RSTA in HEz mode to identify the NGP NDP Announcement frame.